ProfAvenarius/SD12_Sem1_py_class/README.md

-#select exercises from Intro to Python Keyin College 2024
+Select exercises from Intro to Python Keyin College 2024